-For example, we may be unable to replicate the corporate and project-level services we previously received, either through outsourcing or performing those services ourselves on terms or at similar historic costs or at all.
-The fees for services provided by Brookfield under the Brookfield MSA, which amount to \$2.5 million per quarter for the first four quarters plus a certain variable component, and escalate thereafter, are higher than the fees that we were to pay under the SunEdison management services agreement, which were equal to 2.5% of the Company's cash available for distribution to shareholders in 2016 and 2017 (not to exceed \$7.0 million in 2016 or \$9.0 million in 2017).
-In addition, in light of SunEdison's familiarity with our assets, we may not be able to procure the same level of service either through our self-performance of these tasks or through outsourcing.
+We may be unable to replicate the corporate and project-level services provided by SunEdison, either through outsourcing or performing those services ourselves on terms or at costs similar to those provided by SunEdison or at all.
+The fees of service provided by Brookfield under the MSA, which amount to \$2.5 million per quarter for the first four quarters plus a certain variable component, and escalate thereafter, are higher than the fees that we paid under the SunEdison management services agreement, which are equal to 2.5% of the Company's cash available for distribution to shareholders in 2016 and 2017 (not to exceed \$7.0 million in 2016 or \$9.0 million in 2017).
+In addition, in light of SunEdison's familiarity with our assets, the service providers affiliated with Brookfield may not be able to provide the same level of service.
 We also continue to depend on a substantial number of outside contractors for accounting services and the costs for these services are substantially greater than those we would incur if we directly hired employees to perform the same services.

-Finalizing these changes in connection with such transition may take longer than we expect, cost more than we expect, and divert management's attention from other aspects of our business.
+We may also be unable to perform the services ourselves, through hiring employees and migrating or establishing separate information technology systems.
+Implementing any changes in connection with such transition may take longer than we expect, cost more than we expect, and divert management's attention from other aspects of our business.
 We may also incur substantial legal and compliance costs in many of the jurisdictions where we operate.
 In addition, as we have limited experience in developing our own capabilities and resources, there is no assurance that we would ultimately be successful in our efforts in each of these areas, if at all, which could result in delays or disruptions in our business and operations.

-Our historic relationship with SunEdison may adversely affect our relationships with current or potential counterparties.
+The SunEdison Bankruptcy may adversely affect our relationships with current or potential counterparties.

-We have important counterparties at every level of operations, including offtakers under the PPAs, corporate and project-level lenders and investors, suppliers and service providers.
+We have important counterparties at every level of operations, including offtakers under the PPAs, corporate and project-level lenders, suppliers and service providers.
 The SunEdison Bankruptcy may have damaged our relationships with our counterparties due to concerns about the SunEdison Bankruptcy and its impact on our business.
 These concerns may cause counterparties to be less willing to grant waivers or forbearances if needed for other matters and more likely to enforce contractual provisions or reduce utilization of our services (or the provision of supplies or services) where the counterparty has flexibility in volume or duration.
 These concerns may also cause our existing or potential new counterparties to be less likely to enter into new agreements or to demand more expensive or onerous terms, credit support, security or other conditions.
 Damage to our existing or potential future counterparty relationships may materially and adversely affect our business, financial condition and results of operations, including our growth strategy.